Nramyanaga/contact-manager/README.md

 _Clone the repository into XAMPP htdocs_
 1) Move into your XAMPP htdocs folder (default: C:\xampp\htdocs on Windows)
   - cd C:\xampp\htdocs
-  - git clone https://github.com/<your-username>/<your-repo>.git contact-manager(replace the url with urs under code)
+  - git clone https://github.com/<your-username>/<your-repo>.git contact-manager (replace the url with yours when you click the green button CODE)
 2) Now the project is available at: http://localhost/contact-manager

 _Import the database_